What to Expect from Your Valentine's Day Roses

 We have worked closely with some of the best rose farms in Kenya to ensure the best quality product in our bouquets.
 We have taken every care to ensure your flowers arrive fresh and in in perfect condition.
 Follow the care tips below and your blooms will stay fresh for at least 5 days- that’s our promise or your money back.

 You might notice that some of the outer petals don’t seem to be in the same good condition as the rest of the flower.
 Don’t worry – these are guard petals.
 Because roses are so delicate, guard petals are left on the bud to protect the flower while it’s being transported – keeping your roses safe and sound.
 You can remove these guard petals by hand (be gentle), however it’s not recommended.
-You might also notice a bit of discolouration around the edges of the petals.
-This is completely normal – it happens because roses are very delicate, so even the process of hand-tying them and delivering them can cause a little bit of a colour change.

 When your roses are delivered, they’ll need a little bit of love to keep them looking their best.
 When they first arrive, you’ll want to do a few things: